checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 ## Building an LLVM package.

 If you would like to build an LLVM package, first follow the steps in setting up build directory for building a package.
-- On Windows, install [NSIS](http://nsis.sourceforge.net).
-Cd to your build directory, and run
+On Windows, install [NSIS](http://nsis.sourceforge.net).
+Change directory to your build directory, and run

 	msbuild PACKAGE.sln /p:CL_MPCount=3 /m

-- On UNIX, run
+On UNIX, run

 	make -j nnn package

+where `nnn` is replaced by the number of CPU Cores that youare computer has.

 ## Updating sources to the latest sources for clang/LLVM